acmumn/thetis/doc/api.md

 **UNIMPLEMENTED**

 `id` is a base-10 integer corresponding to the `db_id` of the user you wish to access.
-Requires an authentication token granting membership privileges to access any user that is not the user whose token was used to make the request.
+Requires an authentication token granting view permissions for the user.
 Returns the canonical user object for the user with database id `<id>`.

 ### POST `/api/thetis/users/user/<id>`